CSWEP: Summer Economics Fellows Program

 Board of Governors of the Federal Reserve

-Application: Applicants are asked to apply directly to the program, but are welcome to indicate a preference for a particular sponsor.
-Applicants should include a c.v. and one page description of their proposed research (both in pdf form please), as well as the applicant information form.
-(A cover letter is not necessary.)
-Graduate students should include a letter of recommendation from a faculty member; junior faculty are encouraged to include such a letter from a senior faculty member.
+Application: Applicants are asked to apply directly to the Summer Economics Fellows Program, but are welcome to indicate a preference for a particular sponsor.
+Starting in 2015, applications should be made online: http://bit.ly/1J94H0b.
+In addition to completing the applicant information form, applicants will be asked to upload their CV and a one page description of their proposed research (both as PDFs).
+A cover letter is not necessary, but applicants may include any information they would like the program to consider in a comment box.
+Graduate students are also asked to indicate from which faculty member the program can expect a letter of recommendation.
+Junior faculty are also encouraged to include such a letter from a senior faculty member.
+Please direct recommenders to send letters to email@example.com.
 Fellowships are open to all economists without regard to gender or minority status, although the goal of the program, advancing the careers of women and underrepresented minorities, will drive the selection process.
 For example, in seeking to advance women in the economics profession an institution may sponsor a couple, or a male partner of a female economist, or otherwise sponsor a male economist whose participation would assist the general goal of advancing women in the profession.
-Please send applications to firstname.lastname@example.org.
 Preference in consideration will be given to applications received by February 15.

 In addition to the Participating institutions, we have several Cooperating programs interested in offering summer positions to promote the roles of women and underrepresented minorities in economics.
 Specific details vary with the program.
 Application should be made directly to the cooperating program.
 Applicants are welcome to apply both to the Summer Fellows program for consideration by Participating programs and directly to Cooperating programs.